prestoncraw/Chattanooga-Unite/README.md

 # Chattanooga Unite / Senior Capstone Project

-This project is focused on rebranding the Chattanooga area Veteran Resource Center's [existing website](https://setnvets.org) as well adding additional functionality to the website.
+This project is focused on rebranding the Chattanooga area Veterans Resource Center's [existing website](https://setnvets.org) as well adding additional functionality to the website.

 ### Developing
-To run the application.
-Simply run ```npm install ``` in the root directory.
+To run the application, simply run ```npm install ``` in the root directory.

 Then run ```npm run dev```